rillonline/writing/kearsarge/kearsarge.md

 I had just enough time to make it to the Ferris Lighthouse Spaceport for my shuttle ride to the Alexandria Space Station.

-12. The spaceport is located outside the Ptolemy City dome proper in an area called the Levant.
+ The spaceport is located outside the Ptolemy City dome proper in an area called the Levant.
 Sometimes it is referred to as the Tripoli Spaceport by old time pirates who know the history of the League.
-Captain Star Runner mentioned it once, but then Star has access to databases replete which such information.
+Captain Star Runner mentioned it once, but then Star has access to databases replete whith such information.
 Right now, I just wanted not to miss my shuttle.

-13.   ## Chapter 19
+## Chapter 19

-14. Investigator Ronnie Camberwell's Notes for ## Chapter 18

-Kearsarge liked living "rough" according to The Czarina.
-Speculation:
-Posthumous Patty and Dagger Dan were her "Best Friends" in this affectation.

-Josh learned the house AI Arthur has some sophisticated subroutines.
-Josh cannot identify them so he has walled them off.

-The Czarina and Josh confirmed an affair between Kearsarge and Charlie Dayton.
-It is unclear what Kearsarge's motivation was: lust or a cover for the assassination contract.

-Josh has sent the encrypted files to the Fungusians to learn how to crack it.

-The Czarina told me about the theft of antonium from the mines.
-The League of Hypatian Pirates is upset they were not asked to transport it out of the system.

-Question: Why did Charlie Dayton not purchase the contract on Sam Mudd and save his life?
-He was upset at his death.

-Note to self: Ronnie says she will take Blake Redman to the interview with The Czarina but does not.
-The interview makes sense with Ronnie alone though The Czarina and Blake would have wanted to talk to each other.
-The Czarina is quite open with Ronnie which would not have been the case if Blake was present.
-Captain Star Runner is a common element between the two women.

 I just made the shuttle, sliding into the seat next to Blake.
 We could not talk freely so we said nothing.